 If you're struggling with adrenal fatigue, try including more of these healing foods into your diet every day 🙂

-All blended up with some extra health-boosting spices to help you feel your best–it would be a great addition to your adrenal health plan.
+All blended up with some extra health-boosting spices to help you feel your best.
+This would be a great addition to your adrenal health plan.